kdungs/tippspiel/README.md

 ## External Sources
 The project includes [jQuery](http://jquery.com/) which is licensed under the [MIT License](http://jquery.org/license/) and [Bootstrap, from Twitter](http://twitter.github.com/bootstrap/) which is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Bootstrap also includes Icons from Glyphicons Free which are licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 jQuery and Bootstrap are included in the project.
-They are both licensed under the terms of their respective licenses which are
+They are both licensed under the terms of their respective licenses.

 ## License
-All of the code in this project, if not stated otherwise, is licensed under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).
+All of the code in this project, if not stated otherwise, is licensed under the terms of the [MIT License](MIT-LICENSE.txt).

     The MIT License (MIT)
     Copyright (c) 2012 Kevin D. (https://github.com/SirCoemgen)